Deeply supervised salient object detection with short connections: Experiments and Analyses

-\para{Data augmentation.} Data augmentation has been proven to be very useful in many learning-based vision tasks.
-We flip all the training images horizontally, resulting in an augmented image set with twice larger than the original one.
+Data augmentation has been proven to be very useful in many learning-based vision tasks.
+As done in most previous works, we flip all the training images horizontally, resulting in an augmented image set with twice larger than the original one.
 We found that such an operation further improves the performance by more than 0.5\%.
+In addition, we also try to crop the input images to a fixed size $321\times321$.
+However, experimental results show that such an operation decrease our performance by more than 0.5 points.
+This may be because input images with full size contain richer information that allows our network to better capture the salient objects.